jlinoff/pam/README.md

 guarantee which means, that if an encrypted _PAM_ file is stolen, the record data is considered safe from hackers trying to read the contents.
 Always use a strong password to make it hard to guess.
-Typically a strong password would have more than 20 characers would not include any personally identifiable information (PII) like your name, birth date or address.
+Typically a strong password would have more than 20 characters would not include any personally identifiable information (PII) like your name, birth date or address.

 I recommend reading
 [NIST Password Guidelines](#https://www.auditboard.com/blog/nist-password-guidelines/)
-for more information about how to crete strong passwords.
+for more information about how to create strong passwords.

 As an interesting aside, note that `AES-256-CBC` is considered to be reasonably resistant to quantum attacks as discussed in the literature.